 - Bo-Camp wok

-- Extra canister of gas with the small burner (like Primus Microntrail)
+- Extra canister of gas with a small MSR PocketRocket burner

 - Bo-Camp Pot explorer (2 pieces with a lid - smallest canister gas fits in the pots)